danny00747/tfe-report/src/08_implementation.md

 ### Overview

-This application uses PostgreSQL was its database.
-The latter was chosen first all because it's an open source database secondly it's a feature-rich database that supports things like Full-text Search and JSON for instance.
+This application uses **PostgreSQL** was its database.
+The latter was chosen firstly because it's an open source database secondly a relational database was a needed to handle all interrelations between entities and lastly because it's a feature-rich database that supports things like Full-text Search and JSON for instance.

 ### Database Migrations - Flyway